Debraheem/Massive_star_binaries/index.md

 ### Pgstar Output

-A picture is worth a thousand words, so rather than reading the output from the terminal, at times, an intuitive understanding of stellar evolution can be grasped from a diagram.
+A picture is worth a thousand words!
+Rather than reading the output from the terminal, at times, an intuitive understanding of stellar evolution can be grasped from a diagram.
 The `Pgstar` module does exactly that.
 It plots the model output in real-time - depending on the chosen step size.

 The `pgbinary` plots are switched on via the following flag in `&starjob` in the file `inlist_project`.